 |Dog Walking Services||1,435,320||1,250,430||1,762,450|

 |Unit Prices||Year 1||Year 2||Year 3|

 |Dog Walking Services||$0.70||$0.75||$0.80|

 7.1 Company Staff

-Mills will manage the overall operations of the business while the finances will be managed by Lisa.
+Mills will manage the overall operations of the business plan dog walking while the finances will be managed by Lisa.
 The company will initially hire a small team during the first year of its launch.
 The staff will increase with the increase in sales over the course of three years.
 The initially hired staff includes:

 - 1 Accountant to maintain financial records.

 - 4 Sales and Marketing Executives responsible for dealing with corporate businesses, dog dealers, and animal shelters

 - 15 Dog Walkers to provide the main dog walking service

 - 5 Dog Trainers which will also help them in exercise